delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_8.2.md

 ---
-title:  Viewing the Data Catalog
+title:  Viewing the Data Repository
 summary: "(Dev/QA Persona) What does a self-service data catalog look like?"
 series: "Act I"
 weight: 8.2